Kowsalyasp/parentkarafmodule/sql readme.md

 </dumpdata>
 ```
 ## Packages:
-    -API -  A collection of interfaces with their respective methods, fields, and constructors.
+  `api` -  A collection of interfaces with their respective methods, fields, and constructors.
 It provides the services for data containers, queries, constraints, and clauses.
-    -internal - It provides the services of a package.
+  `internal` - It provides the services of a package.
-    -resource - Auto-generated table content class file.
+  `resource` - Auto-generated table content class file.
-    -update all - The interface for DDL-related actions.
+  `update.ddl` - The interface for DDL-related actions.

 ### Api Package:

 * **DML -** The DML commands in Structured Query Language change the data present in the SQL database.
 We can easily access, store, modify, update and delete the existing records from the database using DML commands, Here it provides the services for all related DML queries.

 * **ds -** A data structure is a special way of organizing and storing data in a database so that it can be used efficiently.
 Provides services for admindatastore, orgdatastore, readable and writable datastore.

 * **listener -** Provides services for listeners like row added, row updated, and row deleted listeners.

 * **meta -**  Meta-SQL is a great way to abstract SQL logic and ensures consistency in SQL definitions.
 Also, it tells about SQL statements text with key fields such as table type and datatype.

-* **sequence -** Sequence is a set of integers that it allows the automatic generation of values and is supported by some database systems to produce unique values on demand. provides the service for sequence generator.
+* **sequence -** A sequence is a set of integers that allows the automatic generation of values and is supported by some database systems to produce unique values on demand. provides the service for sequence generator.

 ### internal package:
 * **data -** Data is information that can be organized and stored in a database.
 For that, it provides the data container, and here it can be also filtered the data container according to our needs.

-* **DML -** Provides the services for DML queries in the API package.
+* **dml -** Provides the services for DML queries in the API package.
 And layout the implementation for all services here.

 * **ds -** Provides implementations for readable and writable datastore, admindatastore, and orgdatastore.

 * **handler -** When an SQL procedure executes if unfortunately, an error occurs then the procedure ends unless.
 And tell the procedure to perform some other action.
 These Handler Statements are abstract methods for all DML and DDL-related queries.

 * **listener -** Listen to the Row it records the cache for add, update and delete process.

 * **meta -** Provides and maintains the cache process in the data container and also executes the procedure for handling metadata.

 * **parser -** Provides implementations for metadata parser, constraints resolver, table definition loader, etc.

-* **pgsql -** PostgreSQL is an object-relational database used as the primary data store.provides services for DML and DDL related functionalities.
+* **pgsql -** PostgreSQL is an object-relational database used as the primary data store. provides services for DML and DDL-related functionalities.

 * **sequence -** Generate the sequence automatically, it loads the series.

-* **status -** error code is a numeric or alphanumeric code that is used to determine the nature of an error and why it occurred. when they attempt to do something or fail to do and they can be passed off to error handlers that determine what action to take.
+* **status -** Error code is a numeric or alphanumeric code that is used to determine the nature of an error and why it occurred. when they attempt to do something or fail to do and they can be passed off to error handlers that determine what action to take.
 And here, they provide the status for the error code that occurred by this module.

-* **update -** Modify or revert the existing records in a table it provides the pre action type(create_table, drop_unique_key, create_index, update_index, delete_index,...) and post action type(create_unique_key, update_unique_key, create_foreign_key, update_foreign_key, drop_foreign_key,...).
+* **update -** Modify or revert the existing records in a table it provides the pre-action type(create_table, drop_unique_key, create_index, update_index, delete_index,...) and post-action type(create_unique_key, update_unique_key, create_foreign_key, update_foreign_key, drop_foreign_key,...).

 # Row Listener
 An interface that must be implemented by a component that wants to be notified when a significant event happens in the life of a Row set object.
 It Called when a row is inserted, updated, or deleted.
 The listener will be notified whenever an event occurs on this Row set object.
 Creates, updates or Removes the designated object from this Row set object's list of listeners.